-So what is encapsulated insulation you ask?
-Encapsulated insulation is Fiberglass insulation that comes wrapped in a polyethylene vapor retarder.
+What is encapsulated insulation you ask?
+Encapsulated insulation is fiberglass insulation that comes wrapped in a polyethylene vapor retarder.

 What is R-Value, or Retention Value?